cortexlabs/cortex/docs/workloads/realtime/handler.md

 # Handler implementation

 Realtime APIs respond to requests in real-time and autoscale based on in-flight request volumes.
 They can be used for realtime inference or data processing workloads.
-It can also be used for running ML models using a variety of frameworks such as: PyTorch, ONNX, scikit-learn, XGBoost, TensorFlow (if not using `SavedModel`s), etc.

-If you plan on deploying models with TensorFlow in `SavedModel` format and run realtime inferences, you can also use the [TensorFlow Handler](#models.md) that was specifically built for this purpose.
+If you plan on deploying ML models and run realtime inferences, check out the [Models](#models.md) page.
+Cortex provides out-of-the-box support for a variety of frameworks such as: PyTorch, ONNX, scikit-learn, XGBoost, TensorFlow, etc.

 The response type of the handler can vary depending on your requirements, see [HTTP API responses](#http-responses) and [gRPC API responses](#grpc-responses) below.